 They state that their carefully vetted recipes can give you more confidence your pet will get what he needs than if you were cooking on your own.

-Let’s look at some of Spot & Tango’s biggest competitors, The Farmer’s Dog, Pet Plate, and Ollie, to see how these dog food companies differ from each other.
+Some of the alternatives to Spot & Tango’s are The Farmer’s Dog, Pet Plate, and Ollie.
+Here’s how these dog food companies differ from each other:

 |Spot & Tango||The Farmer’s Dog||Pet Plate||Ollie|

 |Cost||7-pound dog: $21.56/week.

 |Cost depends on the size of the dog and delivery frequency: three weeks is the default.||7-pound dog: $17.29 to $19.89/week.

 90-pound dog: $69.90 to $80.38/week.

 |Cost Per Serving (2 per day)||7-pound Dog: $0.71 to $0.84.